-The following comes from our book, Light to the Nations II: The Making of the Modern World.
-It continues a story we began last August, which you may read here.
-For ordering information on this text and our other books, please click here.
+This text comes from our book, Light to the Nations II: The Making of the Modern World.
+It continues the story of the 1848 revolutions in Europe.
+To see the four previous installments of this series, please see posts for March 1, March 8, March 15, and March 22.
+For ordering information on our books, please go here.

 On March 14, 1848, the day following Metternich’s resignation, the [Austrian] government agreed to form a National Guard — which, like the Paris National Guard during the French Revolution, would be entirely under the control of the revolutionaries.
 The next day, the government suggested forming a central committee of all the local diets in the empire, but this did not please the revolutionaries.
 Nor did they like a constitution the Council of State suggested in late April, because it gave the imperial government too much control over the making of laws.